brayvasq/smchat/README.md

 - See the chat history.

 ### Protocol
-We establish a mini-protocol to communicate clients and servers.
-And to identify what type of message the server receives.
+The mini-protocol to communicate clients and servers, and to identify what type of message the server receives, is:
-- `register` to add or connect a new client.
+- `register:` to add or connect a new client.
-- `send all` to send a message to all clients.
+- `send all:` to send a message to all clients.
-- `send user` to send a message to a specific client.
+- `send user:` to send a message to a specific client.
-- `users` to obtain the list of clients
+- `users!` to obtain the list of clients
-- `quit` to disconnect a client from a server.
+- `quit!` to disconnect a client from a server.

 ## Run project
 ```bash